“Jacob! Come here, please!”

 According to Psychology Today, there are five levels of passive aggressive behavior.

 Level one is temporary compliance.
 This is the most common form of passive aggressive behavior in children.
 It is when you ask your child to do a simple task such as, “Come to the kitchen please.”
-Your child may say, “Okay!” but in reality will delay their action until later.
-So for instance if they are playing a video game they may have no intention of coming to the kitchen until they finish that level but will agree verbally anyway to avoid confrontation.
+Your child may say, “Okay!” but in reality, will delay their action until later.
+So, for instance, if they are playing a video game, they may have no intention of coming to the kitchen until they finish that level but will agree verbally anyway to avoid confrontation.

 Level two is intentional inefficiency.
-This is when you ask your child to do something, and they leave the job half way done though they are capable of completing the task.
+This is when you ask your child to do something, and they leave the job halfway done though they are capable of completing the task.
 A prime example of this level would be if your child does his homework, but you couldn’t read it because they just didn’t put in the effort to write legibly.

 Level three is letting a problem escalate.
 This is where your child chooses to nonchalantly ignore a potential problem letting it escalate.
 An example of this may be an older child who simply watches a younger child who draws all over the walls with a permanent marker, or rips Mom’s work clothes with a pair of scissors.
-The older child knows this is not right, but believes that the sibling and/or the parent “deserves” the fall out.
+The older child knows this is not right but believes that the sibling and/or the parent “deserves” the fall out.

 Level four is hidden but conscious revenge.
 This is where the child intentionally wants to get even but does not do it openly.
 An example of this is a child who sneakily destroys his brother’s homework, so the brother gets in trouble at school the next day.
 Or hides her parent’s car keys when they are already running late.